 3. Ha Long Bay

-H?
-Long Bay is a UNESCO World Heritage Site and popular travel destination in Quang Ninh Province, Vietnam.
-The name H?
-Long means "descending dragon".
-In Ha long Bay, there are around 1969 limestones rising from the sea.
-Top of each island has a massive number of trees.
-The bay consists of a dense cluster of some 1,600 limestone monolithic islands, each topped with thick jungle vegetations, rising spectacularly from the ocean.
+Hạ Long Bay is a UNESCO World Heritage Site and popular travel destination in Quang Ninh Province, Vietnam.
+The name Hạ Long means “descending dragon”.
+In Ha long Bay, there are around 1969 limestone rising from the sea.
+On top of each island has a massive number of trees.
+The bay consists of a dense cluster of some 1,600 limestone monolithic islands each topped with thick jungle vegetation, rising spectacularly from the ocean.
 Several of the islands are hollow, with enormous caves.
-Hang Dau Go (Wooden Stakes cave) is the largest grotto in Ha Long area.
+Hang Dau Go (Wooden Stakes cave) is the largest grotto in the Ha Long area.
 French tourists visited in the late 19th century, and named the cave Grotte des Merveilles.
 Its three large chambers contain large numerous stalactites and stalagmites (as well as 19th-century French graffiti).
-There are two bigger islands, Tuan Chau and Cat Ba, which have permanent inhabitants, as well as tourist facilities including hotels and beaches.
+There are two bigger islands, Tuan Chau and Cat Ba, that have permanent inhabitants, as well as tourist facilities including hotels and beaches.
 There are a number of beautiful beaches on the smaller islands.

 4. Ninh Binh